ethomev/pattern-play/README.md

 #### Session

 Information needs to pass between steps.
 The singleton pattern will ensure that all the steps share the same instance.

-*this will make it hard to unit test these classes*
+*this will make it hard to unit test these classes if I want to mock the session*

 ### Facade Pattern

 Create a new interface to "wrap" an existing API.
-This can be to simplify the API, adapt it to your needs, or control access.
+This can be to simplify the API, adapt it to your needs, or control functionality.

 #### Tool & HttpTool